neo/marvin-bot/README.md

 [Flyway] will automatically migrate the database to the latest version on boot.

 [Flyway]: https://flywaydb.org/

-# Build failing from mossing accessors?
+## Build failing from missing accessors?

-It's probably because IntelliJ hasn't been configured to support annotation processors.
+This is probably because IntelliJ hasn't been configured to support annotation processors.

-Do so by:
+Fix it with:

 1. Opening the settings window for "Annotation processors"
 2. Click "Enable annotation processors"